 Your child's pediatrician monitors growth at checkups and calculates it on a growth chart to make sure his size is proportionate and healthy.
 His growth percentiles reveal his height and weight in relation to other children of the same age and gender.
 What your baby's doctor is observing is whether or not his height and weight percentiles are proportionate and ensuring that they continue at a balanced rate.
 If your doctor mentions a jump in your child's graph, you'll know they had a growth spurt.

 Change in Sleep Patterns

 During a growth spurt, a baby's sleep patterns may become very erratic.
 They may begin sleeping much more or not sleeping at all.
 This may happen during the day or night.
 Your baby may nap longer than usual or refuse to take a nap during a fussy period.
 This is normal.
 Waking a sleeping baby during this time is not recommended.
 Their little bodies are working very hard to grow.
 If sleep patterns are disrupted, your child may not relax as easily because she is overtired.
 If she is sleeping, let her sleep.

 Follow Baby's Cues

-It's important to follow your baby's cues on growing, because each child's growth happens differently.
-Eating, sleeping and fussing continuously can be exhausting.
+It's important to follow your baby's cues on growing, because each child's growth spurts happen differently.
+Eating, sleeping, and fussing continuously can be exhausting.
 It's important to remember, though, that while growth spurts can be frustrating, they are temporary, and essential.
 It may seem like an endless cycle at some periods, but stay calm and focus on giving your child what they need during each stage.
 This too shall pass, and it has to, in order for your baby to grow.